 Mexican silver, one of the best-known exports of the country, has a long and rich (hi)story which started with the Aztecs.
 They were the true pioneers of silver mining from the Sierra Madre Mountains and the few Aztec jewels that survived the Spanish conquest are proof of their undeniable craftsmanship.
 After the fall of the Aztec Empire, the Spanish arrived in Mexico looking for tin, but instead they discovered silver.
 Sensing the huge potential of the local natural resources, Spanish conquistador Hernan Cortes staked his silver mining claim in Taxco de Alarcón in the early 16th century.
 Little did he know he was starting a “silver revolution”.

 By the end of the 16th century, Taxco was already famous on the Old Continent for its exquisite silver and was officially Spain’s main source of precious metals in the New World.
-Local artisans eagerly bought vast quantities of the metal and created outstanding handmade sterling jewelry that became coveted by the royals across Europe.
+Local artisans eagerly bought vast quantities of the metal and created outstanding handmade silver jewelry that became coveted by the royals across Europe.